Daniella Rahme: Other activities

-She is the ambassador for L'Oreal Paris, first female Ambassador of Hublot watches in the MENA region and Galaxy Chocolates.
-Daniella is involved with a slew of causes and charities both in Lebanon and abroad, in raising funds and awareness for "Himaya", the Children’s Cancer Center, the Hôtel Dieu hospital, and the Starlight Foundation in Australia; she is also a Heartbeat ambassador.
+She is the ambassador for L'Oreal Paris and Galaxy Chocolates, as well as the first female Ambassador of Hublot watches in the MENA region.
+Daniella is involved with a slew of causes and charities both in Lebanon and abroad, in raising funds and awareness for Himaya, the Children’s Cancer Center, Heartbeat, the Hôtel Dieu Hospital in Lebanon, and the Starlight Foundation in Australia.
 In Namibia, she worked with the "Knowledge Foundation" and wishes to establish her own charitable foundation.

 Personal life

 Rahme married Syrian singer Nassif Zeytoun on 1 July 2024.